jespinal-uwo/CS-2211/README.md

-These are all my school assignments
+These are all my school assignments for CS 2211